top of page

 In this blog, we’ll dive deep into what the Windows Registry is, how it works, why it's important, and some essential tips on using it safely.

-📘 What is Windows Registry?
+What Exactly is Windows Registry?

 The Windows Registry is a database with hierarchical structure employed by Windows OS to keep low-level settings for the operating system and applications that choose to employ the registry.
 It stores information, settings, options, and other values for hardware and programs installed on all Microsoft Windows versions.